Pre-Kindergarten and Kindergarten

 Reading

-The richness of classroom-expressive language and shared literature, including fiction and nonfiction texts, provides an important base for strong reading skills.
-Classroom libraries are extensive and care is taken to expose children to a diversity of characters and life experiences.
-Phonological awareness is taught in both small and large group settings through games, songs, and poems.
-Skills in letter recognition, sound and symbol correspondence, sounding out of simple words, identification of text features, and the building of an appropriate site word vocabulary are emphasized.
-Individual and small group work support emergent and early readers.
-Group literature discussions center on building comprehension skills, expanding students’ vocabulary, and relating literature to personal experiences.
+Intentional, structured, explicit literacy instruction begins in Pre-Kindergarten.
+The richness of classroom-expressive language and shared literature, including fiction and nonfiction, provides an important base for strong reading skills.
+Classroom libraries are extensive and care is taken to expose children to diverse characters and life experiences through games, songs, and poems.
+Skills in letter recognition, sound and symbol correspondence, sounding out simple words, identifying text features, and building an appropriate sight word vocabulary are emphasized.
+Individual and small group work supports emergent and early readers.
+Group literature discussions center on building comprehension skills, expanding student vocabulary, and relating literature to personal experiences.

 Writing

-Early writing takes many forms including scribbling, drawing, reproducing letters and numerals, and using invented spelling.
+Early writing takes many forms, such as scribbling, drawing, reproducing letters and numerals, and using invented spelling.
 Children in Kindergarten have many opportunities to write daily.

 Story journals and science observations provide structured writing experiences across the curriculum.
-We discuss elements of a story: characters and setting, as well as the beginning, middle, and end.
+Elements of a story, including characters and setting, as well as the beginning, middle, and end, are introduced.
 Children consider writing as a process where stories are first orally told, then written, revised, edited, and published.
 In science, children practice looking closely and noticing details, making observational drawings, and then recording their observations in writing.

 Library